BWSF Durham

 Durham Ecosystem Builder in Residence

 Justin Minott is an international author, community builder, speaker, entrepreneur, and business coach who is passionate about helping world-changers launch and scale their ventures.
-He currently serves as the Director of Durham's Black-centric coworking community, Provident1898.

-The Durham Pilots
+The Durham Pilot

 Black Wall Street Mindset